by-student-2017/Psi4-tutorial-gcolab/README.md

 ## Note
 - Reference [1] is very good.
 References [1,2] are written in Japanese.
-The following shows the results of my tests on "google colab."
-Using reference [1,2].
+The following shows the results of my tests on "google colab." using reference [1,2].

 ## References